 B i o g r a p h y

 Praised by Opera Wire for his “effortless” and “ringing” tenor, Jonathan Price has performed leading roles in opera and concert throughout North America and Europe.
-Professional credits include: Jenik in Smetna’s Bartered Bride, Tamino in Mozart’s Die Zauberflöte, Rodolfo in Puccini’s La Boheme, Lenski in Tchaikovsky’s Eugene Onegin, False Dmitry/Grigory in Mussorgsky’s Boris Godunov, Nanki Poo in Gilbert and Sullivan’s Mikado, and Young Gypsy in Rachmaninov’s Aleko.
-He has appeared with companies such as, Washington National Opera, Boston Lyric Opera, and
+Professional credits include: Don Jose in Bizet's Carmen, Jenik in Smetana’s Bartered Bride, Tamino in Mozart’s Die Zauberflöte, Rodolfo in Puccini’s La Boheme, Lenski in Tchaikovsky’s Eugene Onegin, and False Dmitry/Grigory in Mussorgsky’s Boris Godunov.
+He has appeared with companies such as Washington National Opera, Boston Lyric Opera, and

 Jeunnesses Musicales in venues such as The Kennedy Center, Symphony Space, and the Shubert Theatre.

 As a voice teacher, Jonathan has current students on Broadway, in national tours, and performing in regional theaters throughout the world.
-Students in his New York based private studio have appeared in the Broadway, National, and International Touring companies of Dreamgirls, Kiss Me Kate, Les Miserables, Mack and Mable, Once, Phantom of the Opera, and Rocktopia, among many others.
+Students in his New York private studio have appeared in the Broadway, National, and International Touring companies of Dreamgirls, Kiss Me Kate, Les Miserables, Mack and Mable, Once, Phantom of the Opera, and Rocktopia.
 He holds faculty positions with Rider University’s Westminster College of the Arts and Marymount Manhattan College.
-He serves as the Director of Voice for the Performers Career Center in Manhattan and is also the assistant director for Westminster choir college’s Voice Pedagogy Institute, and president of the New Jersey chapter of the National Association of Teachers of Singing.
+He serves as the Director of Voice for the Performers Career Center in Manhattan and is also the assistant director for the Voice Pedagogy Institute at Westminster Choir College, and president of the New Jersey chapter of the National Association of Teachers of Singing.
 Jonathan holds a Master of Music degree in Voice Performance from The Boston Conservatory and a Bachelor of Music degree from the University of Cincinnati, College-Conservatory of Music.